-Cannabis may be able to help treat the root causes of Alzheimer’s and other types of dementia when paired with traditional medical protocols and approved treatment options (NOT as a replacement for it).
-On a smaller scale, it has also proved useful for treating surface level symptoms, like excessive aggravation.
+Cannabis may be able to help manage the root causes of Alzheimer’s and other types of dementia when paired with traditional medical protocols and approved treatment options (NOT as a replacement for it).
+On a smaller scale, it has also proved useful for managing surface level symptoms, like excessive aggravation.

 Because there is currently no cure for Alzheimer’s Disease, many people are encouraged by the current findings associated with cannabis as a treatment.
 Some are taking the initiative to try this supplement even without FDA approval.
 However, it is always a good idea to talk to your doctor before implementing any supplements into your treatment plan.